Website is created, now what? You need a place on the internet.

-The purpose to have WP managed hosting is further improve the speed, security and services.
+The purpose to have WP-managed hosting is further improve the speed, security, and services.
 Almost every web host provides one-click WordPress installation.
-However, managed hosting aim to optimise the software and add everything one would need while building a WP website.
+However, managed hosting aims to optimise the software and add everything one would need while building a WP website.

 It is a premium service so a higher cost is involved.
 At the time of updating this article, one website can be hosted for over $50 NZD per month.
-The number of resources are limited meaning big website bigger cost.
+The number of resources is limited meaning a big website bigger cost.

 The new kid on the block and kicking some butts.

-Instead of one server your website is served from tens of them.
-This improves performance, reliability and are scale able.
+Instead of one server, your website is served from tens of them.
+This improves performance, reliability and is scalable.
 With VPS, for instance, if it breaks your website will not be accessible.